foureyes/csci-ua.0480-fall2016-007/slides/21/promises.markdown

 <section markdown="block">
 ## Let's Actually Try This

-We'll create a bunch of json files that each have an object with a url property holding the url of another json file.
-We'll then retrieve these files one by one...
+__Create 3 json files that each have an object with a `url` property holding the url of another json file.
+Then retrieve these files one by one...__ &rarr;

 1. Create an express app to serve up our files...
 2. Create a bunch of json files in a directory called <code>data</code> within <code>public</code>